mbardoe/ClassDocumentsRepo/tools/README.md

 # Renderer: Markdown-to-PDF Tool for Handouts

-This tool is designed to help teachers efficiently convert Markdown-based handouts into PDF files using Pandoc.
-It looks for Markdown files with special comment-based commands and creates PDFs based on those instructions.
+This tool makes it easy for teachers to convert Markdown-based handouts into polished PDF files using Pandoc.
+It supports optional layout commands embedded directly in Markdown and only rebuilds PDFs when needed.

 ---

-## Folder Structure
+## 📁 Folder Structure

-The `render.py` script should live inside a `tools/` subdirectory, while your handouts are organized in sibling directories like this:
+The `render.py` script should live inside a `tools/` subdirectory, while your handouts are organized in sibling directories such as:

 ```
 /MyCourse